 First, with notice proposed amendments that went through the process of comprehensive common and response documents.
 Then eventually in 2019, EASA also published the part SPO.SPEC.MCF maintenance check flight regulations.

-“At this time, my colleagues and myself had been involved in doing maintenance check flights, especially for organisations in the Middle East.
+“At this time, my colleagues and myself had been involved in doing maintenance check flights, especially for organizations in the Middle East.
 We had gone through technical training programs, so we knew this legislation was coming into effect.
-We set up our organisation to embrace the regulation and to provide to companies that need the service.
+We set up our organization to embrace the regulation and to provide to companies that need the service.
 We knew that the organizations in the future would not be able to conduct maintenance check flights, delivery flights and demonstration flights other than through an operator such as ourselves, with an operational structure, a safety management system, a flight ops department and applicable training department.”

 What is a Maintenance Check Flight?

 The technical flight profile above is the common profile for an Airbus A 320 aircraft on an acceptance flight, or scheduled maintenance check flight.